belovetech/Nairalink/CONTRIBUTING.md

 ### Example Commit Message
 ```
-[feat #4]: Summarize changes in around 50 characters or less
+feat #4: Summarize changes in around 50 characters or less

 More detailed explanatory text, if necessary.
 Wrap it to about 72
 characters or so.
 In some contexts, the first line is treated as the